-EXIN Privacy and Data Protection Foundation is a certification that validates a professional’s knowledge about organizing the protection of personal data, the EU rules and regulations regarding data protection.
+EXIN Privacy and Data Protection Foundation is a certification that validates a professional’s knowledge about organizing the protection of personal data, and the EU rules and regulations regarding data protection.
 This regulation affects every organization that processes EU personal data including Switzerland.

 The examination for EXIN Privacy and Data Protection Foundation is intended for all employees who need to have an understanding of data protection and European legal requirements as defined in the GDPR.
-More specific the following roles could be interested: Data Protection Officer, Privacy Officer, Legal Officer / Compliance Officer, Security Officer, Business Continuity Manager.
+More specific the following roles could be interesting: Data Protection Officer, Privacy Officer, Legal Officer / Compliance Officer, Security Officer, and Business Continuity Manager.

 Skills measured on this exam

 This exam measures your ability to accomplish the topics listed below based on the latest update from EXIN: